wp-plugins/basic-google-maps-placemarks/readme.txt

 If you still need help, then first follow these instructions:

 1. Disable all other plugins and switch to the default theme, then check if the problem is still happening.
-2. If it isn't, then the problem may actually be with your theme or other plugins you have installed.
+2. If it isn't, then the problem may actually be with your theme or other plugins you have installed
 3. If the problem is still happening, then start a new thread in the forum with a **detailed description** of your problem and **the URL to the map on your site**.
+If you don't want to post the URL publically, then leave it out of your forums post and [send it to me privately](http://iandunn.name/contact), along with a link to the forums post.
 4. Tag the post with `basic-google-maps-placemarks` so that I get an e-mail notification.
 If you use the link above it'll automatically tag it for you.
 5. Check the 'Notify me of follow-up posts via e-mail' box so you won't miss any replies.

-I monitor the forums and respond to most requests.
+I monitor the forums and respond to most requests, although I do this in my spare time, so please be patient if you're waiting for a reply.
+A lot of times I only have time to answer questions over the weekend.

 = How can I send feedback that isn't of a support nature? =